-In the process, he’s developed a reputation as “the Willy Wonka of Twin Cities art.”
+In the process, he has developed a reputation as “the Willy Wonka of Twin Cities art.”

 Originating from Christian’s belief that inanimate objects acquire a tangible life force when they come into contact with living beings, Christian opened the House of Balls as a public space.
 Guests are greeted with an open door policy in which, no matter the hour, if the artist is in-house, an unlocked front door serves as an invitation for all to enter and explore unique sculptures and curious animatronics.

-Rooms packed with touchable, lovingly-crafted art give way to successive recesses of reanimated plumbing parts, false teeth,pistons, headstones, typewriter guts, pianos and, of course, the eponymous bowling balls.
+Rooms packed with touchable, lovingly-crafted art give way to successive recesses of reanimated plumbing parts, false teeth, pistons, headstones, typewriter innards, pianos and, of course, the eponymous bowling balls.

-Should one happen to arrive at an off-hour, visitors can push a series of buttons to animate sculptures just inside the lighted windows.
+If visitors happen to arrive at an off-hour, they can push a series of buttons to animate sculptures just inside the lighted windows.
 Depending on the button you push you will hear a cacophony of recitations and testimonies left by past wanderers answering various questions - “What is the oddest place you’ve made love?”
-“What do you do with the tears?” - posed by others a nearby chalkboard.
+“What do you do with the tears?” - posed by others on a nearby chalkboard.